kashishgrover/monorepo-ci-with-shippable/README.md

 	 - Number of commits
 	 - Number of branches and/or tags
 	 - Number of files tracked
-	 - Size of content tracked (as measured by looking at the .git directory of the repository)1
+	 - Size of content tracked (as measured by looking at the .git directory of the repository)

+For more information regarding monorepos, clicke [here](https://developer.atlassian.com/blog/2015/10/monorepos-in-git/).

 **Consider the following monorepo scenario as an example:**